 The Old Course Experience Tour

-Home to the Open Championship twenty eight times, St Andrews is recognised all over the world as the golfing Mecca.
+Home to the Open Championship 28 times, St Andrews is recognised all over the world as the golfing Mecca.
 It is every golfer’s dream to make the pilgrimage to play there and sample the atmosphere, beauty and true Scottish hospitality of this historic town.
-Traditionally, golfers enter a daily ballot for the hugely over-subscribed and highly coveted tee-times and unfortunately, most are disappointed.
+Traditionally, golfers enter a daily ballot for the hugely over-subscribed and highly coveted tee times and unfortunately, most are disappointed.
 However, through an exclusive commercial contract with The St Andrews Links Trust, The Old Course Experience guarantees tee-off times for overseas corporations and groups.

 Programmes are offered between April and October each season featuring a choice of accommodation in St Andrews, transfers to and from your hotel to the golf courses each day, lunches in St Andrews Links Clubhouse and many other features to make your visit to the “Home of Golf” both a special and a memorable one.
 These programmes may be extended to include other championship courses and resorts in Scotland, England and Ireland.

 Our Sample Hospitality Package (3 nights) includes:

 One GUARANTEED round on the Old Course and one round on the New, Jubilee or Castle Championship courses

 Accommodation in a choice of hotels,sharing a standard room

 Lunches served each day in the Clubhouse restaurant